jordandeklerk/moderndid/docs/source/index.rst

         :img-top: _static/tutorial.svg
         :text-align: center

-        Tutorial
+        Example gallery
         ^^^

-        The tutorial provides step-by-step guides and examples to get started with DiD estimation, including practical applications and best practices.
+        New to didpy?
+Check out the example gallery for practical demonstrations of how to use the package's DiD estimators with real-world data scenarios.

         +++

-        .. button-ref:: tutorial/index
+        .. button-ref:: examples/index
             :expand:
             :color: secondary
             :click-parent:

-            To the tutorial
+            To the example gallery

     .. grid-item-card::
         :img-top: _static/developer.svg